wkumari/draft-harkins-owe/README.md

    to a popular deployment technique-- a network protected using a shared, and public PSK that is printed on a sandwich board at the entrance, on a chalkboard on the wall, or on a menu.
-The PSK is used in a cryptographic handshake defined in [IEEE802.11] called the "4 way handshake" to prove knowledge of the PSK and derive traffic encryption keys for bulk wireless data.
+The PSK is used in a cryptographic handshake defined in [IEEE802.11] called the "4-way handshake" to prove knowledge of the PSK and derive traffic encryption keys for bulk wireless data.

    The belief is that this protects the wireless medium from passive